Denton-L/based-connect/README.txt

 		Change the voice-prompt language.
 		language: off, en, fr, it, de, es, pt, zh, ko, nl, ja, sv

+	-p <status>, --pairing=<status>
+		Change whether the headphones are pairing.
+		status: on, off

 	-f, --firmware-version
 		Print the firmware version on the headphones.